lcimon/PowerApps-Components/Components/Calendar/README.md

 # Calendar Component
 This component allows to display a fully customizable calendar in Power Apps Canvas.
 Main features are the following:
-- Allow or not selection of multiple dates
+- Allow or disable multiple dates selection
 - Define the first and last date selectable
 - Highlight days with events with customizable colors
 - Disable dates